- Feb 28, 2018

 In summary, it’s smart to be picky about which domain registrar you use.
+You may want to choose one that offers premium top-level domains.
 At the very least, you want to use a service that’s not going to make your life more complicated, which brings us to our next point.

 What Should You Look For in a Domain Registrar?

 Even if you only have plans to register a single domain for the time being, choosing a quality registrar can still pay off.
 After all, you will have to renew that domain at some point, and you may wish to register others down the line.
 Plus, transferring a domain from one registrar to another can be a pain, so you’ll want to avoid going down that road if possible.